 Valentine’s Hot Chocolate Bombs are a special version of the popular treat.
 These chocolate bombs are hollow spheres of high quality tempered chocolate filled with hot cocoa, sprinkles, and mini marshmallows.
 Cocoa bombs are beautifully decorated Valentine treats and, when placed in a cup of hot milk, explode into a creamy, rich cup of hot chocolate!
 It’s a fun and creative way to enjoy Valentine’s day, no matter how you’re celebrating it!

 Use this step-by-step guide for Hot Chocolate Bombs.
 Learn all about tempering chocolate and making ones that suit any occasion.
-Holiday hot chocolate bombs, birthday bombs, or just because you want to bombs, are at your fingertips.
+Holiday white hot chocolate bombs, birthday bombs, or just because you want to bombs, are at your fingertips.
 They’re easy, pretty, and delicious!

 Why Chocolate for Valentine’s Day?